Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-A natural corollary of these parameter estimation studies is that it is desirable to extend the work of~\cite{Arun09}, which computed the angular momentum flux for eccentric binaries at 3PN order, to 3.5PN accuracy.
-This will involve computing 3.5PN accurate mass and current quadrupole moments that are critical to obtain 3.5PN accurate energy and angular momentum fluxes that involve mainly hereditary contractions~\cite{Arun09,LB_LR}.
-After that, it should be straightforward to obtain $e_t(x,x_0,e_0)$ and $\Psi (x, x_0, e_0) $ to 3.5PN order following the prescription detailed in \cite{TGHH}.
-Interestingly, this extension would not require inputs from the 4PN accurate Keplerian type parametric solution (for eccentric, non-spinning binaries) available in \cite{CTGL21}, or the 4.5PN phasing if it becomes available later, to achieve reliable posterior results in parameter estimation.
+A natural corollary of these parameter-estimation studies is that it is desirable to extend the work of Ref.~\cite{Arun09}, which computed the angular momentum flux for eccentric binaries at 3PN order, to 3.5PN accuracy.
+This will involve computing 3.5PN-accurate mass and current quadrupole moments, which are required to obtain 3.5PN-accurate energy and angular momentum fluxes that mainly involve hereditary contractions~\cite{Arun09,LB_LR}.
+After that, it should be straightforward to obtain $e_t(x,x_0,e_0)$ and $\Psi(x, x_0, e_0)$ to 3.5PN order following the prescription in Ref.~\cite{TGHH}.
+Interestingly, this extension would not require inputs from the 4PN-accurate Keplerian-type parametric solution (for eccentric, non-spinning binaries) available in Ref.~\cite{CTGL21}, or the 4.5PN phasing if it becomes available later, to achieve reliable posterior results in parameter estimation.

-In our opinion, it will be critical to obtain \texttt{TaylorF2ecck} approximant whose Fourier coefficients are accurate to 3.5PN order for data analysis purposes and while trying to obtain eccentric IMR template families that are required to search for eccentric GW events in the LVK data.
-Additionally, it will be interesting to explore the implications of missing 3.5PN order contributions to GW emissions in the time-domain eccentric IMR template families that are being constructed these days~\cite{Huerta2018}.
+In our opinion, it is important to obtain a \texttt{TaylorF2Ecck} approximant whose Fourier-phase coefficients are accurate to 3.5PN order for data-analysis purposes and while trying to obtain eccentric IMR template families that are required to search for eccentric GW events in LVK data.
+Additionally, it will be interesting to explore the implications of missing 3.5PN-order contributions to GW emission in the time-domain eccentric IMR template families that are being constructed these days~\cite{Huerta2018}.